mcneel/help-docs/_en/flamingo/5/help/welcome.md

 By default, the rendering process will continue refining the image, pass by pass, until you click the Stop Rendering button.
 This lets you manage the trade-off between time and quality.
 The longer the rendering continues, the more closely it resembles its fully converged result.
 You can stop a rendering at any time.

 ###  Resume Rendering
-Clicking the Stop Rendering button suspends the rendering process after the current pass is completed.
+Clicking the Stop Rendering button suspends the rendering process after the current pass completes.
 The button then changes to Resume Rendering.
-If you stop the rendering before the number of passes or the time constraints are reached, you can click the Resume Rendering button to continue.
+If you stop the rendering before reaching the number of passes or the time constraints, you can click the Resume Rendering button to continue.
 Use the [Number of passes](render-window.html#number-of-passes) or [Time](render-window.html#time) settings on the [Render Window](render-window.html) or in [Document Properties Flamingo nXt](documentproperties-flamingo.html) to set an automatic stopping point.